saitaiky/notebook/docs/docs/other/life-in-the-uk.md

   - Her cousin (Mary Stuart, Queen of Scotland) fled to England to find her help because Mary's husband was murdered, but Elizabeth suspected Mary of wanting to take over the English Throne even Mary gave her throne to her Protestant son.
 Mary was *sent to jail for 20 yrs and was eventually executed*
   - Elizabeth period is remembered for the richness of its poetry and drama. especially the plays and poems of **William Shakespeare**.
   - The plantation of Ireland was an organized policy of colonizing Ireland with English settlers and attempting to impose English control, language, and culture, often resulting in the displacement of the native Irish population.
-  - Elizabeth I never married, her heir was **James VI** of Scotland.
+  - Elizabeth I never married, her heir was **James VI** of Scotland, becoming **James I** of England.

 ### Civil War & The Glorious Restoration

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9jtNGBU-Epw?si=y89mRZ-YogL6E8-B" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 - Civil War (1642-1651) and the rise of Parliament
+  - **The Battle of Naseby** (1645) and **the Battle of Marston Moor** (1644) were decisive battles in the English Civil War, where Parliamentarian forces defeated the Royalists, significantly weakening King Charles I's military power.
-  - The English Civil War began primarily due to political power struggles between the monarchy, especially under **Charles I**(James' son ), who asserted the divine right of kings, and Parliament, which sought more power and was influenced by [Puritan - 清教徒](https://www.youtube.com/watch?v=VayrvCkjANM) dissatisfaction with Charles's religious policies.
+  - The English Civil War began primarily due to political power struggles between the monarchy, especially under **Charles I**(James' son ), who asserted **the divine right of kings** (the idea that the king was directly appointed by God to rule), and Parliament, which sought more power and was influenced by [Puritan - 清教徒](https://www.youtube.com/watch?v=VayrvCkjANM) dissatisfaction with Charles's religious policies.
 Tensions escalated over issues such as taxation without parliamentary consent, disagreements on the role of the Church of England, and the autocratic tendencies of the monarchy, ultimately leading to armed conflict.
 Attachments: [movie 1](https://www.youtube.com/watch?v=gtxDqcOSWoM), [movie 2](https://www.youtube.com/watch?v=G0Ycp3SiOLw)
   - The country split into those who supported the king (the **Cavaliers**) and those who supported Parliament (the **Roundheads**)
   - The army of Parliament won the war and **Charles I** was executed in 1649.
 The Scots had not agreed to the execution of **Charles I** and declared his son **Charles II** to be King.
-  - **Charles II** led a Scottish army into England and was defeated by **Oliver Cromwell** who is one of the generals of Parliament Army. **Charles II** hid in an oak tree on one occasion and exiled to Europe.
+  - **Charles II** led a Scottish army into England and was defeated by **Oliver Cromwell** who is one of the generals of Parliament Army. **Charles II** hid in an oak tree on one occasion and exiled to **Netherlands**.
 - The Restoration of the monarchy (1660)
   - After the execution of **Charles I**, England became a republic known as the **Commonwealth of England**, and **Oliver Cromwell** became its Lord Protector which was effectively a monarchical position, albeit with a less hereditary and more constitutionally limited framework.
 Cromwell ruled until his death in 1658.
   - People wanted stability and parliament invited **Charles II** to come back in May 1660.
   - During Charles II’s reign, **a great fire** destroyed much of the city, including many churches and St Paul’s Cathedral.
   - **Charles II** had no legitimate children and died in 1685.
 His brother James became **James II**.
 - [The Glorious Restoration](https://www.youtube.com/watch?v=n6dm2-DphhI) (1688)
-  - The Glorious Revolution was a pivotal event in British history where **James II**, a Catholic king, was overthrown by a group of Parliamentarians and replaced by his daughter **Mary** and her husband, **William** of Orange, who were Protestants.
+  - The Glorious Revolution was a pivotal event in British history where **James II**, a Catholic king, was overthrown by a group of Parliamentarians and replaced by his daughter **Mary** and her husband, **William of Orange**, who were Protestants.
 Discontent with **James II**'s perceived favoritism towards Catholicism and his attempts to create a more centralized, absolutist monarchy led to fears of a Catholic autocracy.
-  - **William** was invited by a coalition of influential Protestants and parliamentary leaders to invade England and assert the throne.
+    - In 1688, **William** was invited by a coalition of influential Protestants and parliamentary leaders to invade England and proclaim himself king.
 The revolution was relatively peaceful and bloodless, as James's army defected or failed to put up resistance, leading to his exile in France. **William** became **William III**
     - This peaceful transfer of power established **a constitutional monarchy(君主立憲制)** and the principle of parliamentary sovereignty, shaping the future of democratic governance.

 ### A Constitutional monarchy - The Bill of Rights (1689)
   - Constitutional monarchy begins, reducing unilateral monarch power; ministers gain influence.